Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **9.**  Once you have found a suitable image, click on the plus button and upload it.

-**10.**  You will also need to upload a store logo image, in the section below the screenshots, with dimensions between 720x1080 and 1440x2160.

-**11.**  Once the uploads are complete, no further input is required for this page.
+**10.**  Once the upload is complete, no further input is required for this page.
 Scroll down and click the "save" button at the bottom of the page.

 ### Step 3: Prepare the application's package for upload